 - a.
 In photosynthesis, oxygen, carbon dioxide, ATP, and NADPH are reactants.
 G3P and water are products. - b.
 In photosynthesis, chlorophyll, water, and carbon dioxide are reactants.
-G3P and oxygen are products. - c.
-In photosynthesis, water, carbon dioxide, ATP, and NADPH are reactants.
+G3P and oxygen are products. - C. In photosynthesis, water, carbon dioxide, ATP, and NADPH are reactants.
 RuBP and oxygen are products. - d.
 In photosynthesis, water and carbon dioxide are reactants.
 G3P and oxygen are products.

-- 4. Which of the following components is not used by both plants and cyanobacteria to carry out photosynthesis?
+8. Which of the following structures is not a component of a photosystem?

-- a. chloroplasts

-- b. chlorophyll

-- c. carbon dioxide

-- d. water

-- 5. What two main products result from photosynthesis?

-- a. oxygen and carbon dioxide

-- b. chlorophyll and oxygen

-- c. sugars/carbohydrates and oxygen

-- d. sugars/carbohydrates and carbon dioxide

-- 6. In which compartment of the plant cell do the light-independent reactions of photosynthesis take place?

-- a. thylakoid

-- b. stroma

-- c. outer membrane

-- d. mesophyll

-- 7. Which statement about thylakoids in eukarvotes is not correct?

 - a.
-Thylakoids are assembled into stacks.

-- b.
-Thylakoids exist as a maze of folded membranes.

-- c.
-The space surrounding thylakoids is called stroma.

-- d.
-Thylakoids contain chlorophyll.

-- 8. Which of the following structures is not a component of a photosystem?

-- a.
 ATP synthase

 - b. antenna molecule

-- c. reaction center
+- C. reaction center

 - d. primary electron acceptor

-- 9. How many photons does it take to fully reduce one molecule of NADP+ to NADPH?
+9. How many photons does it take to fully reduce one molecule of NADP+ to NADPH?

 - a.
 1

 - b.
 2

 - c.
 4

 - d.
 8

-- 10. Which complex is not involved in the establishment of conditions for ATP synthesis?
+10. Which complex is not involved in the establishment of conditions for ATP synthesis?

 - a. photosystem I

 - b.
 ATP synthase

 - c. photosystem II

 - d. cytochrome complex

-- 11. From which component of the lightdependent reactions does NADPH form most directly?
+11. From which component of the light-dependent reactions does NADPH form most directly?

 - a. photosystem II

 - b. photosystem I

-- c. cytochrome complex
+- C. cytochrome complex

 - d.
 ATP synthase

-- 12. Which molecule must enter the Calvin cycle continually for the light-independent reactions to take place?
+12. Which molecule must enter the Calvin cycle continually for the light-independent reactions to take place?

 - a.
-RuBisCO
+RuBisCO - b.
+RuBP

-- d.
-CO2 - 13.
-Which order of molecular conversions is correct for the Calvin cycle? - a. $RuBP + G3P \rightarrow 3-PGA \rightarrow sugar$ - b.
-RuBisCO \rightarrow CO2 \rightarrow RuBP \rightarrow G3P - C. RuBP + $CO_2 \rightarrow [RuBisCO] 3-PGA \rightarrow G3P$ - d. $CO_2 \rightarrow 3\text{-PGA} \rightarrow \text{RuBP} \rightarrow \text{G3P}$ - 14.
-Where in eukaryotic cells does the Calvin cycle take place? - a. thylakoid membrane
+- c.
+3-PGA - d.
+CO2

+13. Which order of molecular conversions is correct for the Calvin cycle?

+- a.
+RuBP + G3P \rightarrow 3-PGA \rightarrow sugar - b.
+RuBisCO \rightarrow CO2 \rightarrow RuBP \rightarrow G3P - c.
+RuBP + CO2 \rightarrow [RuBisCO] 3-PGA \rightarrow G3P - d. $CO_2 \rightarrow 3$ -PGA $\rightarrow RuBP \rightarrow G3P$ a. thylakoid membrane

+14. Where in eukaryotic cells does the Calvin cycle take place?